DayZ-n-Chill/DayZ-Colorful-UI/README.md

 ## Step 1

-**Use the Template Repository**:
-- Navigate to the DayZ Mod Template repository on GitHub: [https://github.com/DayZ-n-Chill/DayZ-Colorful-UI/](https://github.com/DayZ-n-Chill/DayZ-Colorful-UI/)
-- Click on the "Use this template" button near the top of the repository page.

-## Step 2

 **Install Git and Git LFS**:
 - Make sure you have Git and Git LFS installed on your system.
 If not, get them here:
   - [Git](https://git-scm.com/)
   - [Git LFS](https://git-lfs.github.com/)

+## Step 2

+**Use the Template Repository**:
+- Navigate to the DayZ Mod Template repository on GitHub: [https://github.com/DayZ-n-Chill/DayZ-Colorful-UI/](https://github.com/DayZ-n-Chill/DayZ-Colorful-UI/)
+- Click on the "Use this template" button near the top of the repository page.
+- https://www.gitkraken.com/download  I would reccomend GitKraken for repo management.
+But use what you want.

 ## Step 3